 The testate dictates its provisions before a notary who has the obligation to act and write and then read it to the testate or, where appropriate, give it to him to read, these formalities being mandatory.
 If the testate had already written his last act of will, the authentic testament will be read to him by the notary.

 After reading it, the testate must declare that the act expresses his last will, the testament then being signed by the testate and the authentication document by the notary.
+One of our Romanian lawyers can be present during this procedure, should you choose legal representation.

 In such situations, according to art.
 1045 par.
 (1), if because of infirmity, sickness or any other cause, a person may not sign, the public notary, fulfilling the act will mention that fact in the conclusion act, this indication standing for the signature.
 The indication will be read to the testate by the notary in the presence of two witnesses, thus supplying the formality of the signature of the testate.
+Our lawyers in Romania can provide more details if you are in this situation.

 It is useful to know that the privileged testament must be concluded in the presence of two witnesses and signed by the testator, the two witnesses and the instrumentation agent.